-For Step 1, Step 2 CK, and Step 3 ONLY
+For Step 1, Step 2 CK, and Step 3

-During check-in, test center staff will scan you with a metal detector (handheld or walk-through) and ask you to empty your pockets and turn them inside out before entering the testing room to confirm that you have no prohibited items.
+During check-in, test center staff will scan you with a handheld or walk-through device designed to detect prohibited items and ask you to empty your pockets and turn them inside out before entering the testing room to confirm that you have no prohibited items.
 You will be asked to repeat this process each time you return to the testing room after a break.
 Additionally, your photo ID and fingerprint may be scanned electronically, and you must sign the test center log each time you enter or exit the test room.